cubicula/git101/one.md

 ##### working-repo
 `git diff HEAD` ... is working area different from repo?
 Run this at the end of the sequence to see nothing is returned and they are in sync.

+`Will this show differences for all files or just the ones that are tracked?`

 ---
 ##### working-staging
 `git status`